I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 Companies also face reputational and legal risks.

-However, circumvention risk always exists, which is why no broker should underestimate it.
+However, the circumvention risk always exists, which is why no broker should underestimate it.

 The LOI should ideally be addressed directly to the seller, decision-maker, great companies, high-profile people...